 Greater Palm Springs is a treasure trove of modernist architecture, but now you’re probably wanting to know how to experience it yourself!
 There are a number of ways, including staying at a midcentury modern hotel (some options include L’Horizon Resort & Spa, Orbit In, Del Marcos Hotel, Holiday House and the Lautner Compound), or renting a midcentury vacation rental home (even Sinatra’s Twin Palms Estate is available to rent!).

 You can take guided architecture tours year-round through companies like Palm Springs Mod Squad and The Modern Tour.
-For the ultimate concentration of midcentury architecture and design events, you’ll want to visit during Modernism Week (held each February) or Modernism Week Fall Preview Weekend (held each October), during which hundreds of events are held throughout Greater Palm Springs.
+For the ultimate concentration of midcentury architecture and design events, you’ll want to visit during Modernism Week (held each February) or Modernism Week – October weekend (held each October), during which hundreds of events are held throughout Greater Palm Springs.

 Modernism Week Double Decker Bus Tour // photography by David Lee via Modernism Week